-After all your macaron shells have been filled, I’m sure you’ll be jumping for joy seeing the beautiful creations you just made.
-You’ll also probably want to eat one right away; O don’t blame you.
-But wait!
-They’re not truly finished.
-(Ugh, I know…) I recommend you first store them in an airtight container and place them in the refrigerator overnight.
-The flavors in the filling and shell will meld together, and the moisture from the filling will soften the macarons inside ever so slightly giving them their signature chew.
-Once you bite into it after 24 hours, the faint crunch will give way to a mouse, melt-in-your-mouth experience with an explosion of flavor.
+After you make your macarons, you should store them in an airtight container and place them in the refrigerator overnight.
+The flavors in the filling and shell will meld together, and the moisture from the filling will soften the macaron shells inside ever so slightly giving them their signature chew.
 If you eat it freshly baked, it will be a little crispier and not as flavorful.

 Macarons can be stored in the fridge for up to five days, and in the freezer for up to three months.
 If freezing, thaw to room temperature first before eating.

 I think all bakers have issues with macarons at one point or another, so you’re not alone if you do!
 As I’ve mentioned before, it’s like Goldilocks and the Three Bears: everything has to be just right.
 The batter consistency must not be over- or undermixed.
 The meringue must be whipped to stiff, but not dry, peaks.
 The macarons must be baked at the right temperature for the right amount of time.
 If you fail to perform any of these steps, your macarons will be hollow, cracked, flat, underbaked, lumpy, puffy, porous, or overbaked.
 Fillings can be problematic as well if the recipe isn’t followed correctly.